DominikaDuralek/dominikaduralek/README.md

 I'm a recent university graduate and an aspiring web developer (frontend/fullstack/backend).
 My skillset:
 - HTML, CSS, JavaScript, TypeScript
+- TailwindCSS
 - AngularJS, ReactJS
-- NodeJS, Java
+- NodeJS, Java, SQL
--
+- GIT
-I'm currently job hunting and focusing on creating personal projects to further expand my skills and knowledge.
+I'm currently job hunting and focusing on creating personal projects to further expand my skills and knowledge. 💜
 <!--
 **DominikaDuralek/dominikaduralek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.